IPPSR/CongressData/README.md

 ## Finding Variables

-`get_var_info`: Retrieve information regarding variables in Congress Data and identify variables of interest with `get_var_info`.
+`get_var_info`: Retrieve information regarding variables in CongressData and identify variables of interest with `get_var_info`.
 The function allows you to search to codebook to find the years each variable is observed in the data; a short and long description of each variable; and the source and citation/s for each variable.
 Citations are available in both bibtex and plain text.
 Use the function to search for broad terms like ‘tax’ with the `related_to` argument and/or partial-match variable names with `var_names`.

 ``` r
 suppressMessages(library(dplyr))